-6.2.3.1 Protecting User Data
+6.2.4.1 Protecting User Data

 Windows protects user data with BitLocker, which encrypts the entire device; the user's persistent keys and secrets additionally protected by DPAPI.
 At the most basic level, all data on stored on the device is encrypted by BitLocker using FIPS Approved symmetric encryption algorithms.
 During boot, Windows will derive disk encryption keys (DEK) and key encryption keys (KEK) based on the BitLocker authorization factors that unlock the device; the administrative guidance for Windows 8.1 includes the configuration for an additional BitLocker authorization factors which is a device password, technically known as the "Enhanced PIN", that includes uppercase and lowercase English letters, symbols on an EN-US keyboard, numbers, special characters and spaces.
 The system and user (protected) data remains encrypted in non-volatile storage, the file system device driver uses the BitLocker FVEK (a DEK) to decrypt the data as it is loaded into volatile storage.
-The only time user (protected) data is decrypted is after the user authenticates by providing their Enhanced PIN password, for Windows 8.1, and password, for Windows Phone.
-That password is used to derive the DPAPI secret (a KEK) which provides an additional layer of protection for certain user data, including keys.
+The only time user (protected) data is decrypted is after the user authenticates by providing their Enhanced PIN password.
+The logon password is used to derive the DPAPI secret (a KEK) which provides an additional layer of protection for certain user data, including keys.

-6.2.3.2 X.509 Certificate Validation
+6.2.4.2 X.509 Certificate Validation